California Commonsense Healthcare Proposal

 Section 2: Purpose and Goals

-The purpose of the California Commonsense Healthcare is to ensure access to quality, affordable healthcare for all citizens of California, without regard to income, health status, or any protected characteristics.
+The purpose of the California Commonsense Healthcare is to ensure access to quality, affordable healthcare for all legal residents of California, without regard to income, health status, or any protected characteristics.
 The goals of the California Commonsense Healthcare are as follows:

 1. Provision of Comprehensive Health Coverage: Ensure that all legal residents of the state have access to a comprehensive health insurance plan that covers all necessary health services.